-There are many aspects of the temple that we could talk about; some of these may be freely discussed in public, others may not.1 But we seem to forget that for over 150 years the church has published, proclaimed, and circulated the most enlightening treatment of the subject, and to this no one seems to pay any attention.
+There are many aspects of the temple that we could talk about; some of these may be freely discussed in public, others may not.
+1 But we seem to forget that for over one hundred fifty years the Church has published, proclaimed, and circulated the most enlightening treatment of the subject, and to this no one seems to pay any attention.
 That is the dedicatory prayer of the Kirtland Temple.
 Let us briefly analyze Section 109 of the Doctrine and Covenants.

 But let us get down to business.